reaganmcf/alexa-dynamodb-crud/README.md

 		});
 };
 ```
 Above is what the new `createContact` function should look like, and it is visibly a fairly basic function, as with all of them will be.
 Every DynamoDB operation consists of this structure with different `params` and different leading method names, in this case `putItem(params)`.
 You will see that very little changes in each API call because of this, showing how easy and intuitive DynamoDB is!
-Also, notice how we return a boolean value here as we don't need any information besides the confirmation of whether the operation successfully executed
+Also, notice how we return a boolean value here as we don't need any information besides the confirmation of whether the operation successfully executed.

 Now that we have the API call finished, lets update the corresponding `CreateIntentHandler` in `index.js`
 ```js